 • articulate studio and conceptual concerns in writing that makes critical connections between individual works and practices and the larger contexts that inform them

 • demonstrate the ability to acquire new technical and conceptual skill sets through self-education

-Throughout the rigorous program, graduate students are guided and challenged by RISD's diverse and committed faculty.
-Visiting artists and critics, along with an active community of peers, also expose students to a wide spectrum of skills, philosophies and professional experiences.
-The department's visiting artist program brings outside professionals to campus each semester for lectures, studio demonstrations and critiques.
-Graduate students also benefit from frequent one-on-one meetings with faculty, along with small-group discussions with other students.
+The MFA program brings together a vibrant community of faculty and students with broad-ranging interdisciplinary interests that include, but are not limited to: advanced technologies, robotics, science fiction, fabrication, performance, object oriented ontology, queer theory, critical race theory, cinema and dance.
+Visiting artists and critics, along with an active community of peers, expose students to a wide spectrum of skills, philosophies and professional experiences.
+Core faculty act as mentors who are committed to open engagement with each individual student and to fostering a supportive ethos among the group.
+The department’s visiting artist program series brings outside professionals to campus each semester for lectures, studio visits and critiques.
+Graduate students also benefit from frequent one-on-one meetings with core faculty and small-group discussions with other students.

 Quintin Rivera Toro MFA 2013